ASaiM/hmp_mock_tests/doc/report/report.md

 \label{taxo_distances}
 \end{table}

+More generally, variations in observed abundances for *EBI metagenomics* or ASaiM framework correspond to variations in mapping-based abundances (Figure \ref{family_abundances}).
+For a broader comparison, Bray-Curtis dissimilarity scores are computed on relative abundances of families (Table \ref{taxo_distances}).
+With scores close to 0, the communities based family compositions are then similar for mapping, *EBI metagenomics* or ASaiM framework results.
+Bray-Curtis dissimilarity scores are close but higher than 0, small differences are then observed between the different tools. *EBI metagenomics* results on family relative abundances are closer to expected abundances than ASaiM framework results (Table \ref{taxo_distances}).
+But the differences are small, particularly for SRR072233 datasets, and the scores remain close to 0 (Table \ref{taxo_distances}).

 For species, the observations are different (Table \ref{taxo_distances}).
 No information is available on species composition with *EBI metagenomics* and dissimilarity scores are then equal to 1.
 With ASaiM framework, dissimilarity scores are slightly higher for species than for families but they remain close to 0.
-Thus the ASaiM framework is almost as good as the EBI metagenomic pipeline at family level, but contrary to EBI metagenomic pipeline ASaiM performs very well at the genus level when compared to mapping-based communities.
+Thus the ASaiM framework is almost as good as the EBI metagenomic pipeline at family level, but contrary to EBI metagenomic pipeline ASaiM performs very well at the species level when compared to mapping-based communities.

 ASaiM framework gives taxonomic results which are accurate, complete, precise and statistically supported.
 Moreover, the community structure found with the ASaiM framework is close to the expected community structure of the mock community.